guesswh0/face_engine/README.md

 ## Usage

 #### Getting it
-To download face engine, either pull this github repo or simply use Pypi via pip:
+To download FaceEngine, either pull this github repo or simply use Pypi via pip:

-    $ pip install face-engine
+    $ pip3 install face-engine
+FaceEngine is supported only on Python 3.6 and above.

 To fetch project default models use: